Jessewhalen1992/Compass-Compiled-Programs/README.md

 ## NuGet Dependencies

 `Compass.csproj` relies on a handful of third-party libraries (EPPlus, Newtonsoft.Json, Microsoft.Extensions.* and others).
-To make builds reliable on machines without NuGet connectivity—or with user profiles that include spaces in their path—the repository now includes a local package feed in `lib/NuGetPackages` together with a solution-level NuGet configuration file (`.nuget/NuGet.Config`).
-Visual Studio/MSBuild automatically restores packages from this feed and places the expanded contents into the solution-local `packages` folder.
+NuGet restore is enabled through `.nuget/NuGet.Config`, which keeps the standard `nuget.org` feed enabled while adding the bundled `lib/NuGetPackages` folder as a fallback source.
+Visual Studio/MSBuild will restore packages from nuget.org when you have internet connectivity and fall back to the local feed only when necessary.

-If you need to refresh the packages, either delete the `packages` folder and build the solution (NuGet will rehydrate from the local feed) or update the packages through Visual Studio's NuGet Package Manager, which will also honor the bundled feed while still allowing nuget.org as a fallback.
+If package references appear unresolved, trigger a restore via **Build → Restore NuGet Packages** (or `nuget restore Compass.sln`).
+You can also delete the solution-local `packages` folder and rebuild; NuGet will reacquire the dependencies from nuget.org by default, using the bundled feed only if the online source is unavailable.

 ## Commands